US Marshals deputy shot, suspect killed in Baltimore - WTMJ

 “Our thoughts and prayers are with the deputy and his family during this tragic time,” the agency said.

+Task force commander Don Snider said at a news conference that deputies were clearing a residence when they began taking fire from an individual “hiding in a closet.”
+The deputies fired back.

-“During the arrest warrant service, deputies received gunfire from the fugitive.
-Deputies returned gunfire.
-During the exchange, the fugitive was struck as well as the deputy U.S. Marshal,” task force commander Don Snider said.
+Snider said the fugitive was struck as well as the deputy U.S. Marshal.

+Police Commissioner Michael S. Harrison said authorities had been searching for Green ever since he fired a gun at police officers outside a grocery store Saturday.

+“Mr. Green was deemed a high-risk fugitive,” Harrison said.
+“And our detectives were assisted by our federal partners, the U.S. Marshals.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.